Source code for pytheory.tones

 [docs] @classmethod def from_tuple(klass, t: tuple[str, ...]) -> Tone: """Create a Tone from a tuple of ``(name, *alt_names)``.
 Args: t: A tuple where the first element is the primary name and any remaining elements are alternate names (enharmonics).
 Returns: A new ``Tone`` instance. """ if len(t) == 1: return klass.from_string(s=t[0]) else: tone = klass.from_string(s=t[0]) tone.alt_names = t[1:] return tone

 @property def _index(self) -> int: """The index of this tone within its associated system's tone list.
-Raises: ValueError: If no system is associated with this tone. """ try: return self.system.tones.index(self.name) except AttributeError: raise ValueError("Tone index cannot be referenced without a system!") def _math(self, interval: int) -> tuple[int, int]: """Returns (new index, new octave).
-Octave boundaries follow scientific pitch notation, where the octave number increments at C (index 3 in the Western system). """ octave = self.octave or 0 try: mod = len(self.system.tones) except AttributeError: raise ValueError( "Tone math can only be computed with an associated system!" ) # C is at index 3 in the Western tone list (A=0, A#=1, B=2, C=3, ...) # Scientific pitch notation changes octave at C, not A. c_index = 3 # Convert to absolute semitones from C0 note_from_c0 = ((self._index - c_index) % mod) + (octave * mod) note_from_c0 += interval new_octave = note_from_c0 // mod relative = note_from_c0 % mod new_index = (relative + c_index) % mod return (new_index, new_octave)
+Resolves enharmonic names (e.g. 'Db' → 'C#') before lookup.
+Raises: ValueError: If no system is associated with this tone or the name is not found. """ try: canonical = self.system.resolve_name(self.name) if canonical is None: raise ValueError(f"Tone {self.name!r} not found in system") # Use _name_to_index for direct lookup (avoids creating Tone objects) idx = self.system._name_to_index(canonical) if idx is not None: return idx # Fallback: linear search through tone_names for i, names in enumerate(self.system.tone_names): if canonical in names: return i raise ValueError(f"Tone {self.name!r} not found in system") except AttributeError: raise ValueError("Tone index cannot be referenced without a system!") def _math(self, interval: int) -> tuple[int, int]: """Returns (new index, new octave).
+Octave boundaries follow scientific pitch notation, where the octave number increments at C (index 3 in the Western system). """ octave = self.octave or 0 try: mod = len(self.system.tone_names) except AttributeError: raise ValueError( "Tone math can only be computed with an associated system!" ) c_idx = getattr(self.system, 'c_index', C_INDEX) # Convert to absolute steps from C0 note_from_c0 = ((self._index - c_idx) % mod) + (octave * mod) note_from_c0 += interval new_octave = note_from_c0 // mod relative = note_from_c0 % mod new_index = (relative + c_idx) % mod return (new_index, new_octave)

-[docs] def add(self, interval: int) -> Tone: """Return a new Tone that is *interval* semitones above this one.
-Args: interval: Number of semitones to add (positive = up).
-Returns: A new ``Tone`` instance. """ index, octave = self._math(interval) return self.from_index(index, octave=octave, system=self.system)
+[docs] def add(self, interval: int, *, prefer_flats: bool = False) -> Tone: """Return a new Tone that is *interval* semitones above this one.
+Args: interval: Number of semitones to add (positive = up). prefer_flats: If True, use flat spellings (Bb, Eb) instead of sharp spellings (A#, D#) for accidentals.
+Returns: A new ``Tone`` instance. """ index, octave = self._math(interval) return self.from_index(index, octave=octave, system=self.system, prefer_flats=prefer_flats)

 [docs] def subtract(self, interval: int) -> Tone: """Return a new Tone that is *interval* semitones below this one.
 Args: interval: Number of semitones to subtract (positive = down).
 Returns: A new ``Tone`` instance. """ return self.add((-1 * interval))